 People who want to give a tithe, for example, want that “pat formula.”
 They do not give proportionally and not out of an appreciation for what God has done for them in grace.
 They simply give out of duty.

 Even the Old Testament believers did not give this way—their tithes were one thing but their offerings were another.
 For example, Proverbs 11:24, 25 give the Old Testament principle:

 Prov 11:24-25, There is one who scatters, yet increases more; And there is one who withholds more than is right, But it leads to poverty.
 25 The generous soul will be made rich, And he who waters will also be watered himself.

 The “tithe” was a system of income tax in the Old Testament for the nation Israel (Israel was not a church).
 The word “tithe” means ten percent.
 This tax was for both believers and non-believers alike.
 There were three tithes in the Old Testament: 1) one for the feast and sacrifices, 2) another for the maintenance of the Levites, and 3) every third year a tax for the poor.
 This means that every two years they were to give 20% and on the third year 30%.
 That is an average of 23 1/3 percent!
 Go ahead and tithe if you wish!

 Giving has everything to do with our current fellowship with God.
 It relates to our love for Him, but primarily for His love for us.
 The grace principle is the Old Testament and New Testament essential principle for giving.

 Paul began Second Corinthians 8 by giving the example of the Macedonians as the proper way to give—they gave on the grace principle:

-They were abundant givers yet Macedonia (located in the northern Greece) was poverty stricken.
+They were abundant givers yet Macedonia (located in northern Greece) was poverty-stricken.